Skip to main content

 The repeat directive also includes advanced features for handling more complex scenarios.
 Here are two important options:

 By default, the repeat directive doesn’t track the position (index) or metadata of each item in the array.
-However, you can enable this by passing { positioning: true } in the options.
-This allows you to use additional context properties such as:
+However, you can achieve this by passing { positioning: true } in the options.
+This enables you to use additional context properties such as:

 <ul>